allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 When the speed of new events showing up dramatically slows down, it is a good time to proceed to the next phase.
 Usually chaotic exploration takes about 5 to 15 minutes, but I have noticed that after about 8 minutes people are getting bored and busy with other things.
-So especially during online meetings, when you do not control the environment (like computers, phones, slack, mails…) it is easy to lose attention.
+So especially during online meetings, when you do not control the environment (like computers, phones, chat, mails…) it is easy to lose attention.
 And if you add to it a *zoom fatigue* syndrome, you can spoil the whole session when key participants leave.

 ## Phase 2 Timeline